Reading Time: 9 minutes

 We’ll go over all of this.
 But first, let’s start with identifying the muscle groups that are worked when squatting.

-The form used when squatting helps determine the level to which some muscles are activated.
+Form.
+The form used when squatting helps determine the level to which some of these muscles are activated.
 For example, one study involved subjects doing squats with their knee displaced either anteriorly or medially.
 When the knee was displaced medially, there was less activation of the quads.
 When the knee was displaced anteriorly, there was greater activation in the vastus lateralis and rectus femoris during the initial ascent.
 Activation of the biceps femoris and gastrocnemius was greater in both misalignments when compared to a control.

 What are some reasons to add squats to a client’s weightlifting workout?
 One is that they can increase lower body strength.
 This is helpful for performing everyday movements such as walking, running, or hiking.
 Strong legs also make it easier to push a mower or pull kids in a sled.